quinncnl/oldstrongwillow.github.com/forex.md

 * Stop all trades before big events, usually NFP, ECB/FED meetings, etc.
 * Trading instruments include forex, gold and indices.
 * Has price-based stop and time-based stop.
+* Evolving.
+The stragegy changes from time to time.

 Goals
 =======